joshbrew/HEG_Arduino/README.md

 This is a near-Infrared setup for bloodflow.
 To do passive IR for metabolic information, just unplug the red LED.
 Brain metabolism is 90% correlated with bloodflow so it doesn't make much of a difference, and bloodflow is easier to understand and control so that's the default I chose.

 For the scoring system, all that matters is your ability to consciously raise the ratio, especially after it falls, regardless of the final score.
+I found the score increased the most when I was curious and relaxed at the same time.
+You can pair the scoring system with a stimulus (like a video playing forward or backward depending on increasing or decreasing score) to assist with this.
+I'll have some demos for that available soon.

 For more info, or if you want me to make you one (I'm working on a professional version), email me at: brewster.joshua1@gmail.com